-- 1. Submit a university application and a curriculum vita or resume. - 2.
-Have completed a graduate degree in Nursing from an accredited college or university. - 3.
-Possess a current unrestricted license to practice nursing as a registered nurse in the applicant's state or country.
-For those applicants practicing in Michigan, a current registered nurse Michigan license is required.
-Applicants who hold registered nurse licensure from other states or countries and who are a Nurse Practitioner may be admitted provisionally with the requirement that a United States and Michigan registered nurse license must be obtained prior to progression. - 4.
-Possess current certification from a U.S. National Certifying Board as an NP, CNS, CRNA or CNM. - Have a minimum grade-point average of 3.0 (4.0 scale) for total credits completed during the graduate nursing program. - Submit a written essay that addresses the applicant's career goals and motivations for additional graduate study in the selected area of specialty nursing practice; nurse practitioner, or adult-gerontology clinical nurse. - 7.
-Submit three letters of recommendation.
+- Submit a written essay that addresses the applicant's career goals and motivations for additional graduate study in the selected area of specialty nursing practice; nurse practitioner, or adult-gerontology clinical nurse. - Submit three letters of recommendation.
 The reference letters must be from a source that has direct knowledge of the applicant's work and educational experience. - Complete an admission interview with the college of Nursing faculty.
 Recommendations for admission are made by the faculty committee to the Dean of the College based on the requirements for admission and the personal interview. - 9.
 If the applicant's native language is not English, the applicant must complete the Test of English as a Foreign Language (TOEFL) with a minimum average score of 550, no subscore below 52 on the paper-based test (PBT).
 If the applicant completes the Internet-based test (iBT), no subscore below 19 for reading, listening, and speaking; no writing subscore below 22 and a minimum average score of 80.
 Applicants should have all test scores sent from the testing agency directly to the Michigan State University Office of Admissions.